wilsonliaows/docs/connectors/box.md

 ### Roles and permissions required to connect
 Box users who can login to Box can connect to Box from Workato.
 The user will have the same [permissions](https://community.box.com/t5/Collaboration-and-Sharing/What-Are-The-Different-Access-Levels-For-Collaborators/ta-p/144) on Workato as in Box.
 This means that they will have the same capabilities to view, share, upload and download to those files and folders as per their respective permissions on the Box platform.

-## Working with the Box Connector

-## Working with generic triggers in Box

-## Working with generic create/update/search actions in Box

 ## [Working with attachments in Box](https://support.workato.com/support/solutions/articles/1000236818-box-working-with-attachments-in-box)